 If you intend to allow blog posts comments or the publication user-generated content on your website, you can use HTML code fragments to enable this.
 These elements will enable users to emphasise keywords, embed links and format comments depending on the restrictions that you put in place as a moderator.

 Create Additional Content for Email

 Email also uses HTML as the language for rich text messages, which feature links, text and a variety of other elements that cannot be featured in plain-text alone.
-So, if you are looking to share an ebook that relates to your website through email, you can utilise HTML to optimise the impact of your message.
+So, if you are looking to share an ebook that relates to your website through email, you can utilize HTML to optimize the impact of your message.

 Understand Offline Help Documents That are Installed on Your Computer

 Interestingly, HTML is used as the format for computer-based help documents that are accessible offline.
-A basic knowledge of HTML can therefore help you to understand issues with your hardware and resolve them quicker, which in turn may ensure that you are able to restore your website quicker in instances when it has gone offline.
+Basic knowledge of HTML can, therefore, help you to understand issues with your hardware and resolve them quicker, which in turn may ensure that you are able to restore your website quicker in instances when it has gone offline.

 However, the situation has changed dramatically in the last few years as HTML5 has added a slew of new tags that can be used to add rich semantic meaning to the structure of an HTML document.